- Iron supplements for pregnant women

 Absorption of iron is absolutely key, as with any other supplement.
 If the body is unable to absorb key vitamins and minerals you won’t notice any changes and will remain low or deficient.

-The second most important factor to consider with supplementation is whether mums are willing and able to take a supplementation.
-One study revealed that 50 percent of people stop taking iron due to the unpleasant side effects.
+The second most important factor to consider with supplementation is whether mums are willing and able to take a supplement.
+One study revealed that 50 per cent of people stop taking iron due to unpleasant side effects.
 For example, constipation is a symptom many pregnant women have to contend with regardless of what they do to prevent and manage it.
 Add an iron supplement that exasperates constipation and, of course, expectant mothers do not take it.

-Active Iron’s is clinically proven to increase iron levels by 94% in 6 weeks..
+Active Iron is clinically proven to increase iron levels by 94% in 6 weeks.
 Their non-constipating formula helps avoid gut irritation and avoid common symptoms such as nausea and constipation.

 Iron supplements for pregnant women: Conclusion